mohammed-249/Data_Science_Projects/NLP | Building Knowledge Graph from videos/ReadMe.md

 Read the full article for step by step explanation of the code [**here**](https://mohammed249.medium.com/6cafcba5f3e5)

 ## Getting Started
-Clone the repository:
+**Clone the repository:**

 git clone https://github.com/[your-username]/[your-repository-name]

-Obtain an OpenAI API key:
+**Obtain an OpenAI API key:**

-Sign up for a free OpenAI account at https://beta.openai.com/account/api-keys Set your API key as an environment variable:
+Sign up for a free OpenAI account at https://platform.openai.com/account/api-keys

+(Note: you need to have access to GPT Plus to execute this project)